eduardodelarge/Pipex/Readme.md

 ## For this task we must create a program name pipex who will behave like de | "pipe" command from bash

-    here are the shell commands we are allowed to use:
+    for the project we are allowed to use the following functions:
     ◦ access:
     ◦ open:
     ◦ unlink: